INaturalist: Morphology

 Other research has focused on the morphology or coloration of species observations.
 For example, a study in 2019 assessed the relationship between wing coloration and temperature in the dragonfly species Pachydiplax longipennis.

+DNA barcoding

+Mycologists running community-managed high-throughput fungal DNA barcoding labs published 45,000 DNA sequences between 2016 and 2023, many via iNaturalist, which allows for association of specimen photographs and geolocations with DNA sequences.
+Using iNat "engages experts within the community.
+This facilitates open peer review and public feedback among professional and amateur mycologists."
+As of December 2025, there were more than 7,600 fungi species on iNat with associated DNA barcodes.
+In December 2025, iNaturalist launched a "provisional name" field on a pilot basis, allowing expert contributors to tag DNA-barcoded fungi observations of what are likely new species that have not yet been formally described and named with a staff-created standardized temporary species name such as Calonarius sp.
+'CA03.
+(Identifications of formally undescribed plant galls, sans DNA, are currently associated in a similar way, with superficially fuzzy galls appearing on chestnut oak leaves, for instance, being tagged by a unified, externally defined name like q-montana-fuzzy-sphere-cluster.)

 Graphs

 Semi-log plot of annual changes in number of species observed (in thousands; green) and number of verifiable (Note: On iNaturalist, an observation is "verifiable" if it has no penalties in its Data Quality Assessment.
-Observations lacking a date, location, or media are automatically penalised, and users may grant penalties if they deem that the date or location is inaccurate, that there is no evidence or no recent evidence of an organism, or that the organism is not wild.
+Observations lacking a date, location, or media are automatically penalised, and users may grant penalties if they deem that the date or location is inaccurate, or that there is no recent evidence of a single, wild, accurately depicted organism.
 Non-verifiable observations are hidden from view by default, unless expressly enabled.) observations (in millions; black).